flobernd/docker-haproxy-acme/README.md

 #### `HAPROXY_HTTPS_REASSIGN_PORT`

-The internal `haproxy` port to which the other frontends listening on 443 are reassigned.
-The frontend listening on 443 instead proxies requests to this frontend or the acme.sh server.
+The internal `haproxy` port to which the other frontends listening on `443` are reassigned (default: `8443`).
+The frontend listening on `443` instead proxies requests to this frontend or the `acme.sh` server.

 #### `SERVER_ADDRESS`